 2. Click on the vertical ellipsis to the right of the workflow name and select Delete Workflow.

 3. Click on the Delete Workflow button, when prompted, to confirm deletion.

 Deleting a Workflow from the Orchestrator Landing Page

-1. Select the checkbox next to the workflow to delete and then click on the red trashcan icon.
+1. For the workflow you want to delete, click the red trashcan icon in the Remove column.